 Enable OpenStack Storage Administrator to enumerate all configured zones and identify the health and topology details (i.e. what VMs are dependent on each zone)

 Enable OpenStack Storage Administrators to easily setup iSCSI Layer 2 and Layer 3 configurations in their Storage Fabric (i.e. initiators, targets, and storage switches)

+Enable OpenStack Storage Administrators to easily set up FCoE Layer 2 lossless VLANs with appropriate COS values for FC Fabric login and provisioning.

+What are we NOT trying to do:

+The goal is NOT to replace or duplicate Neutron Layer 2 and Layer 3 address management.
+Leverage is the goal.